Pellagra

 Pellagra is a disease caused by a lack of the vitamin niacin (vitamin B_{3}).
 Symptoms include inflamed skin, diarrhea, dementia, and sores in the mouth.
 Areas of the skin exposed to friction and radiation are typically affected first.
-Over time affected skin may become darker, stiffen, peel, or bleed.
+Over time, affected skin may become darker, stiffen, peel, or bleed.

-There are two main types of pellagra, primary and secondary.
+The two main types of pellagra are primary and secondary.
 Primary pellagra is due to a diet that does not contain enough niacin and tryptophan.
 Secondary pellagra is due to a poor ability to use the niacin within the diet.
 This can occur as a result of alcoholism, long-term diarrhea, carcinoid syndrome, Hartnup disease, and a number of medications such as isoniazid.
 Diagnosis is typically based on symptoms and may be assisted by urine testing.

 Treatment is with either nicotinic acid or nicotinamide supplementation.
-Improvements typically begin within a couple of days.
+Improvements typically begin within a few days.
 General improvements in diet are also frequently recommended.
 Decreasing sun exposure via sunscreen and proper clothing is important while the skin heals.
-Without treatment death may occur.
+Without treatment, death may occur.
 The disease occurs most commonly in the developing world, often as a disease of poverty associated with malnutrition, specifically sub-Saharan Africa.

 Etymology

-The word pellagra is known to come from Lombardic, but its exact origins are disputed.
+The word "pellagra" is known to come from Lombardic, but its exact origins are disputed.
 "Pell" certainly arises from classical Latin pellis, meaning "skin". "-agra" may arise from Lombardic agra, meaning "like serum or holly juice", or the Latinate -agra, a suffix for maladies itself borrowed from the Greek ἄγρα, meaning "a catch-point, a hunting trap".